 Many students do not know what to expect in the Economics interview at Cambridge.
-Fortunately, we have spoken to the best performing candidates in Cambridge to give you advice to help you stand out and maximise your chances of getting an offer!
+Fortunately, the best performing candidates in Cambridge give candidates advice to help them stand out and maximise their chances of getting an offer!
+The article includes Cambridge University economics interview questions and tips on the interview day.

 What is the Cambridge Economics interview structure?

 Each candidate will have at least one interview at one college at Cambridge.
-This will likely be in the college you applied for (or, in the event you were pooled or did an open application, whichever college is hosting you).
-In some cases, you may have another additional economics interview at a second college.
+This will likely be in the college they applied for (or, in the event they were pooled or did an open application, whichever college is hosting them).
+In some cases, they may have another additional economics interview at a second college.

 Typically, candidates will have 1-2 Economics interviews each lasting around 40 minutes.